dbanetto/uni/design_decisions.md

 n = 1; // invalid
 ```

-However they differ in what they are allowed to be set to.
+However, they differ in what they are allowed to be set to.
 In `c` setting a `const` to an non-constant expression is allowed such as:

 ```c